The Shame of the Nation: Chapter 8: False Promises

 In this chapter, Kozol describes his experience working as a teacher in New York during the implementation of Higher Horizons in the 1960s.
 This program was designed to increase spending per child in segregated schools while also training teachers to increase their expectations.
 The program claimed to improve reading and math skills, lower suspension rates, and improve relations with parents.
 As the program began to work, money was reduced, and this quick reduction resulted in the abandonment of Higher Horizons after 7 years.
 While briefly successful, the promises of the program fell through.

 The high expectations placed on new superintendents and personnel also bring false hope.
 The pressures of the cities they are placed in and the low achievement of the students make the turnover rate in these positions so high that it becomes impossible to achieve long-term goals.

 "The right of transfer" was a provision introduced in this chapter that gave off a false hope for children of poor people to attend well off schools that were available to middle-class communities.
 However, such schools were scarce and the requirements the students needed to meet to attend these schools were challenging and children who lived in the middle class communities had priority over any poor child attempting to attend their school.

-Kozol states that he doesn't believe a good school or a good school system can be built on miracles or on the stunning interventions of dramatically original charismatic men or women.
+Kozol states that he does not believe a good school or a good school system can be built on miracles or on the stunning interventions of dramatically original charismatic men or women.

 Chapter 9: Invitations to Resistance

 Chapter 9 begins offering some answers to that question.
 Using the words of Jack White, a writer at Time magazine, Kozol begins by examining the need for a broad political movement.
-"Herewith…a radical proposal…Revive the civil rights movement, which went into limbo long before some of its most important goals were accomplished…" (Kozol, 2005, p.
-216).
-This argument is more fully explored in the epilogue.
+"Herewith...a radical proposal...Revive the civil rights movement, which went into limbo long before some of its most important goals were accomplished..."
+(Kozol, 2005, p.
+216). his argument is more fully explored in the epilogue.
 Next, Kozol reports on the efforts of teachers and principals to resist the strengthening of segregation in public schools.

-In the second half of the chapter several examples of successful desegregation (ex.
-Prince Edward County, Virginia) are discussed.
+In the second half of the chapter several examples of successful desegregation (e.g. Prince Edward County, Virginia) are discussed.
 Kozol emphasized that while there are successes, they are fragile at best with many integration programs across the state being threatened.